kennyerss/csci451-project/README.md

 We need chest X-ray datasets that include the race of the patient.
 Right now we're considering using data from [here](https://stanfordaimi.azurewebsites.net/datasets/192ada7c-4d43-466e-b8bb-b81992bb80cf).
 This has a .csv file with race labels for the patients in study 1.
 We're still looking for more data because knowledge is power.

+As for algorithms, we may use `K-means` for image classification. `PyTorch` could be good, as they also have a X-ray learning package.

 ## What you will Learn

 Jay-U: I hope to learn about how to implement image classification algorithms with deep learning.
 Part of this will include learning about the different packages and algorithms available.
 I also hope to learn more about ways to identify algorithmic bias - the paper we have exposits this, and we should also do our own research on medical ethics.
 Being able to work in a team will also be important since I generally have worked alone in past classes.

 Kent: For this project, I hope to more adept in version control in group settings.
 Also, I want to dive into the implementation of image classification and exploration of algorithmic bias.
 It's important to critically analyze the history of race as a factor used to identify individuals based off medical images and its motivations.

+Trong: I will learn to use image classification algorithms and to avoid bias in the training process.
+I will also learn from research papers about what race means in a medical setting.

 ## Tentative Timeline